 Brian and John: James Ernest writes a Web comic!
 In fact, he's been doing it for years!
 Brian and John is a thrice-weekly 4-panel strip about two game designers named Brian and John.
 The artist and co-writer is Brian Murphy, and the comic is online at www.brianandjohn.com.
 You can also buy a collection of the first 18 months from lulu.com.

 Contact Juggling: Yes, James Ernest is that James Ernest.
 Author of the original instructional manual on the art of Contact Juggling (and coiner of the term).
 Contact Juggling is now in its third edition, a 20th anniversary update that is available for direct purchase from lulu.com.

-Dealer's Choice: Phil Foglio collected weird poker variants for the lifetime of a normal man, and then found two normal men to help him finish his book.
+Dealer's Choice: Phil Foglio collected enough weird poker variants for the lifetime of a normal man, and then found two normal men to help him finish his book.
 Dealer's Choice (the Handbook of Saturday Night Poker) has more than 200 different poker variants, as well as basic rules and etiquette for your home poker game.
 Written by Ernest, Selinker, and Foglio, published by Overlook Press.